Generating Reference Documentation for kubectl Commands

 Adding and committing changes in kubernetes/website

-Run git add and git commit to commit the files.
+to commit the files.

 Creating a pull request

-Create a pull request to the kubernetes/website repository.
-Monitor your pull request, and respond to review comments as needed.
-Continue to monitor your pull request until it is merged.
+pull request, and respond to review comments as needed.
+Continue to monitor

 A few minutes after your pull request is merged, your updated reference topics will be visible in the published documentation.